2. Becoming A Scuba Instructor

 The IDC is divided into two parts, the Assistant Instructor (AI) course and the Open Water Scuba Instructor (OWSI) course.
-Also, we must add the PADI Emergency First Responder Instructor (EFRI) course.
-So, you can become a Dive Instructor in approximately in 15 days.
+Also, we must add the Emergency First Responder Instructor (EFRI) course.
+So, you can become a Dive Instructor in 16 days.

 The next step will be to take the Instructor Exam (IE).